 Over time, most people develop some level of immunity to the herpes virus, meaning that the number of outbreaks you experience every year might decrease.

 Generally, people with strong immune systems experience herpes outbreaks less frequently than people with weaker or compromised immune systems.
 This makes it important to keep your lifestyle, diet and habits healthy to support immune function if you have herpes.

 While herpes can’t be cured, it can be controlled using medication.
 The most common herpes medication, valacyclovir, can reduce the effects of a herpes outbreak and help your body heal herpes lesions quickly and effectively.

 Valacyclovir is most effective when it’s used in the early stages of a herpes outbreak.
 For the best results and fastest healing, most doctors recommend taking valacyclovir as soon as you notice the warning signs of a herpes outbreak developing (such as itchy, irritated skin).

-Our Valacyclovir 101 guide goes into more detail about how you can use valacyclovir to treat herpes outbreaks when they occur.
+See how you can use valacyclovir to treat herpes outbreaks when they occur.